 Category 1 defects (2 or 36 Hours) which require immediate attention should be transferred from the handheld device as soon as the inspection on a particular street has been completed.
-If it is not possible to transfer the Category 2A (14 working days) defect at the time of inspection, it must be transferred within 2 hours of it being recorded.
+If it is not possible to transfer the Category 2A (14 working days) defects at the time of inspection, they must be transferred within 2 hours of the defects being recorded.